 - Download & Install System app remover.

-- Once installed, launch it from app drawer.
+- Once installed, launch it from the app drawer.

 - Grant root access when asked.